Probabilistic Deep Learning for Real-Time Large Deformation Simulations: General FEM-based U-Net Methodology

 In order to better understand the idea of convolution operator, the $3\times 3 \times c$ operator in 2D on the first U-Net level can be imagined as a filter window that is applied to a $n_x \times n_y \times c$ mesh.
-For a two dimensional domain, input tensor is of the dimension $n_x \times n_y \times 2$, which is identical to FEM mesh.
-Here $2$ stands for number of channels of input convolutions, $n_x, n_y$ stand for number of nodes in respective $x$, $y$ direction.
-For the maximum leverage of CNNs, we keep $x$ \& $y$-dofs in separate channels.
-Convolutional filter is operated on local region and then is slided along spatial directions $x,y$ with a stride of 1 as illustrated in Figure~\ref{fig:filter_application}.
-For a $3$D domain, $z$ channel is stacked at the back of $x,y$ and local convolutional filter is operated in similar way as in Figure~\ref{fig:filter_application}.
+For a two-dimensional domain, the input tensor is of the dimension $n_x \times n_y \times 2$, which is identical to the FEM mesh.
+Here $2$ stands for the number of channels of input convolutions, $n_x, n_y$ stands for the number of nodes in the $x$, $y$ direction, respectively.
+To best leverage the CNNs, we keep $x$ \& $y$-dofs in separate channels.
+We operate a convolutional filter on a local region and then is slid along spatial directions $x,y$ with a stride of 1 as illustrated in Figure~\ref{fig:filter_application}.

-An example of a non-restrictive convolution operation (in 2D), between subsequent U-Net layers $n$ and $n+1$, for the filter size $3\times{}3\times{}c^{n}$ reads
+An example of a non-restrictive convolution operation (in 2D), between subsequent U-Net layers $l$ and $l+1$, for the filter size $3\times{}3\times{}c^{n}$ reads

-where $d^{n}_{i,j,\alpha}$ and $d^{n+1}_{p,r,\beta}$ are neural network nodes at layer $n$ and $n+1$, respectively, the weights $k^{n+1}_{i,j,\alpha,p,r,\beta}$ are parameters of the convolution operator, the weights $b^{n+1}_{p,r,\beta}$ are biases at a layer $n+1$, and $\mathcal{A}(\cdot)$ is an activation function \jl{(ReLU)}.
-The co-ordinates $i,j$ and $p,r$ are related to spacial configurations of nodes in a 2D grid, and in the input and output layers, respectively, they directly refer to the underlying structured FEM mesh.
+where $d^{l+1}_{p,r,\beta}$ are neural network nodes at layer $l+1$, the weights $k^{l+1}_{i,j,\alpha,\beta}$ are parameters of the convolution operator, the weights $b^{l+1}_{\beta}$ are biases at a layer $l+1$, and $\mathcal{A}(\cdot)$ is an activation function (ReLU).
+Indices $i,j$ stand for the components of the covolutional filter ($3\times3$ in our case) and the indices $p,r$ are related to nodes in a 2D grid of the output layers.
+They directly refer to the underlying structured FEM mesh.
 In our case, we add zero pad in each dimension of input before applying the convolution, to ensure the same size of the input and output.
-The indices $1\leq{}\alpha\leq{c^{n}}$ and $1\leq{}\beta\leq{c^{n+1}}$ represent the channel number.
-Note that the number of channels in subsequent layers do not need to be equal, i.e., in general $c^{n}\neq{}c^{n+1}$.
-Note also that in the first and in the last layer, the number of channels correspond to the spacial dimension of problem (2D or 3D).
+Indices $1\leq{}\alpha\leq{c^{l}}$ and $1\leq{}\beta\leq{c^{l+1}}$ represent the channel number.
+Note that the number of channels in subsequent layers need not be equal, i.e., in general $c^{l}\neq{}c^{l+1}$.
+Note also that in the first and in the last layer, the number of channels correspond to the spatial dimension of the problem (2D or 3D).

-Max-pooling operation is responsible for reducing spacial dimensions of its input, channel dimensions are unaffected by it.
+Max-pooling operation is responsible for reducing the spatial dimensions of its input, channel dimensions are unaffected by it.
 It reads as follows